timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 }
 ```

 First two `Avx.LoadVector256` are converted into the `_mm256_loadu_si256` intrinsic which, according to the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), translates to the `vmovdqu` instruction.
 Then `Avx2.Add` converts into `_mm256_add_epi32` that adds vectors together via `vpaddd`.
 Finally, we store the result into the memory using the `_mm256_storeu_si256` intrinsic that gets translated to `vmovdqu`.
-As you might have noticed, here we got the same instructions as in the example above.
+As you might have noticed, here we got the same instructions as for the example above.

 One of the benefits of using intrinsics is the ability to choose which instruction set to use.
 For instance, here we are exploiting AVX2 because we perform addition on 256-bits of integer data with 8 elements per vector, although, nothing stops us from choosing a different instruction set if we want to use smaller vectors, for example:
 ```csharp